All Episodes

 You bet.

-One lady wanted him to get the death penalty of all things.
+One lady wanted him to get the death penalty, of all things.

 I remember.

-Had his pregnant girlfriend murdered.
+Okay, had his pregnant girlfriend murdered.

-He got twenty years.
+He got 20 years.

 Not one person out here, not one, called in on the radio and said he should get the death penalty.

-I don't have the same fanatic love for animals that a lot of people do.
+We put way too much, you know, I don't have the same fanatic love for animals that a lot of people do.

 I like animals.

-I've had pets, but you know, I don't have that same fanatic explain it to you.
+I've had pets, but, you know, I don't have that same fanatic love.

 You know, the pit bulls weren't bothering anybody until Vic took them over and made them what they are.